-- By far the most impactful issue for users for LSWT is to increase the density of coverage, which is limited by sensor-orbit coverage and by cloud cover.
-The most practicable approach is to add MODIS to the processed data streams.
+- 1. By far the most impactful issue for users for LSWT is to increase the density of coverage, which is limited by sensor-orbit coverage and by cloud cover.
+Therefore, in v5.
+0 the team will add MODIS to the processed data streams.
 This will involve creating water detection and retrieval parameters analogous to those for the ATSRs and AVHRRs, testing and implementing the retrieval. - 2.
-MODIS offers additional capabilities such as higher visible resolution in some channels and additional thermal channels, particularly at 8.7 um.
-With these capabilities, as well as adding coverage, MODIS may facilitate single-view retrievals with lower uncertainty.
+MODIS offers additional capabilities such as higher visible resolution in some channels and additional thermal channels, particularly at 8.
+7 um.
+With these capabilities, as well as adding coverage, MODIS may facilitate single-view retrievals with lower uncertainty. - 3.
+Lake Ice Cover is determined from MODIS, and it may also be possible to maximise consistency with the LIC product of the project by using level 2 intermediate outputs of the LIC processor as auxiliary inputs for LSWT (to avoid attempting to retrieve LSWT where the LIC processor identifies ice-in-pixel).

-Implications for LSWT v4.1 (Lake CCI version 1)
+Implications for LSWT v5.
+0 (Lake CCI version 2)